rweigel/phys513/hw.md

 Hint: For any grid point that is not at $x=d$, the potential is simply the average of the potentials to the left and right.
 For a grid point at $x=d$, you will need to find an equation that numerically implements the condition $D_1(d)=D_2(d)$.
 If your grid points are at $x=0, d$, and $2d$, the only equation that you will solve is the equation for the condition $D_1(d)=D_2(d)$.
 Try this version of the problem first.
 Does it give a sensible result when $\chi_{e2}\rightarrow \infty$ or if $\epsilon_1=\epsilon_2$?

 Save your derivation and numerical values for the potential in a file named `HW4_2.pdf` and any code as `HW4_2.ext`, where ext is the file name extension for the language, e.g., `m` or `py`.

+# HW 5

+The background for this homework is covered in Chapter 2 of the texbook and Chapter 4 of Griffiths.
+Ramo starts off with $\mathbf{H}$ instead of $\mathbf{B}$.

+Due Saturday, October 1st at 3:00 pm.

+## Force on electrons in a wire

+Solve problem 2.2a of Ramo

+Save your answer in a file named `HW5_1.pdf`.

+## The Hall effect

+Solve problem 2.2b of Ramo

+Save your answer in a file named `HW5_2.pdf`.

+## Axial current on a long coaxial cable

+Solve problem 2.2c of Ramo

+Save your answer in a file named `HW5_3.pdf`.

+## Inductance

+Find the inductance per unit length of an infinitely long solenoid of radius $a$.
+Do this

+1. using formula (1) of section 2.5 and
+2. formula (1) of section 2.16 of the textbook.

+Assume $\mu=\mu_o$.

+Save your answer in a file named `HW5_4.pdf`.